Fixed Identity and RLS in Microsoft Fabric Direct Lake Semantic Model : Perfect Pair 💏

 Fixed Identity Steps In: The semantic model uses Fixed Identity to query the data from the Lakehouse or Warehouse.

-Data Lake Interaction: Fixed Identity retrieves raw data from the Data Lake or Warehouse.
+Data Lake Interaction: Fixed Identity retrieves raw data from the Lakehouse or Warehouse using Direct Lake.

 Filtered Data Returned: The raw data is filtered via RLS and sent back to Power BI.